itsjfx/node-steamid-parser/README.md

 ## This module

-The idea was to have a module that could handle any input of steam id and be able to return a node-steamid instance for it.
+The idea was to have a module that could handle any input of steam id or vanity and be able to return a node-steamid instance for it.

 Options (apiKey, checkForAccountID, checkNumberForVanity) can be overriden per get() call which allows it to be very customisable depending on use case and needs.